iagolirapasssos/FloodFillHandler/README.md

 Combines point size and density parameters to perform a flood fill.
 This method is particularly useful when a more granular control over the flood fill pattern and spread is required.

+### Memory and Recycling

+- Bitmap Re-creation: After clearing the memory with clearMemory(), this.bitmap is set to null.
+Therefore, before using this.bitmap again (for example, in saveCurrentState() or fastFloodFill()), you need to recreate it if it is null.
+- Conditional Recycling: In saveCurrentState(), before recycling the last state of the undoStack stack, it checks if it is not the same as this.bitmap to avoid recycling a bitmap that is still in use.

+### Issue Addressed

+The original code faced issues with recycled bitmaps, especially when attempting to repaint the same area multiple times.
+This led to runtime errors due to the use of bitmaps that had already been recycled.

+**Key Improvements:**

+1. **Modified `saveCurrentState` Method:**
+   - The method now creates a copy of the current bitmap state before pushing it onto the undo stack.
+   - This change prevents the recycling of the bitmap currently in use, which was causing the error when trying to repaint the same area.

+2. **Improved Bitmap Management:**
+   - Additional checks were implemented to ensure that a bitmap is not recycled if it's still in use or might be used again soon.
+   - The code now carefully manages the lifecycle of bitmaps, especially when dealing with undo and redo stacks.

+3. **Stack Management:**
+   - The undo and redo stacks now handle bitmap states more reliably.
+When a state is pushed to the stack, it's a fresh copy, ensuring the original bitmap can be safely used or recycled without affecting the stack's integrity.

+4. **Handling Recycled Bitmaps:**
+   - Introduced checks for `isRecycled()` on bitmaps before their use to prevent runtime errors.
+   - If a bitmap is found to be recycled when it's needed, the code now handles the scenario by creating a new bitmap.

+5. **Optimizations for Performance and Memory Usage:**
+   - Suggested optimizations to reduce memory consumption by reusing bitmaps where possible.
+   - Advised on monitoring the quantity of bitmaps in memory to avoid `OutOfMemoryError`.

+These improvements aim to enhance the application's stability, particularly when performing repetitive bitmap operations such as repainting the same area multiple times.

 ## Usage

 To use the `FloodFillHandler` in your Android project: